 - Monthly search volume.
 This is the average range of people that use a particular keyword to search for something in a month.
 I usually choose long-tail keywords that have a monthly search volume of at least 50.

-- This tells you how stiff the competition will be regarding ranking for a particular keyword.
+- Keyword Difficulty.
+This tells you how stiff the competition will be regarding ranking for a particular keyword.
 SEMRush and Moz puts a numerical value here, so they tend to be more precise compared to Google Keyword Planner, which ranks the competition levels either Low, Medium or High.

 - Domain Authority.
 This is an add-on that I found using the Moz keyword research tool.
-This essentially a scoring system Moz developed that gives an estimate of how well you’ll rank on search engine results page (SERP).
+This is essentially a scoring system Moz developed that gives an estimate of how well you’ll rank on the search engine results page (SERP).

 Most would stop here.
 But SaaS startups that are extremely successful with their lead generation campaign take this a step further.
 Rather than write up content based on the list of keywords they got, they take this list and use these on sites like Quora and Answer the Public.